Aladin273/ImGuiEx/README.md

 # ImGuiEx
-ImGuiEx is designed ultra-lightweight sample for UI applications based on GLFW and OpenGL
+ImGuiEx is an designed ultra-lightweight sample for UI applications based on GLFW and OpenGL

 Inspired by https://github.com/StudioCherno/Walnut